 State and federal laws protect employees in Baltimore, MD against discharge and other employment-related decisions made on the basis of age, disability, family responsibilities, genetic status, marital status, national origin, political opinion, pregnancy, race, religion, sex, or sexual orientation.
 If you believe you may be a victim of discrimination in the workplace, it is important that you speak with an experienced Baltimore employment attorney right away.

 2. I am being subjected to sexual harassment at work.
 What are my rights?

 Sexual harassment is considered a form of discrimination, and it is not tolerated under the law.
 Employers in Baltimore, MD must take appropriate measures to provide their employees with safe work environments; if you are being harassed at work, you need to stand up for your legal rights.
 Contact our Baltimore employment lawyer today.

 3. My employment contract contains a non-competition clause.
 What can I do for work?

 Under Maryland law, only certain non-competition clauses are enforceable.
 If your employment contract contains a non-compete, one of the first questions you need to address is whether it is likely to hold up in court.
-Attorney Joyce Smithey has extensive experience dealing with non-compete issues in Maryland and can help you assess your options.
+Baltimore employment attorney Joyce Smithey has extensive experience dealing with non-compete issues in Maryland and can help you assess your options.